From left to right, back: Sarah Hoffman, Bill Stauffer, Ian Allen, Beth Dawson-Hahn, Nasreen Quadri. Front: Erin Mann and Syreeta Wilkins

 slw@umn.edu

-Syreeta is a public health advisor and communications strategist for the National Resource Center for Refugees, Immigrants and Migrants (NRC-RIM), where she manages the communications efforts for the center and leads the creation and dissemination of health communications materials.
+Syreeta is a public health advisor and communications strategist for the National Resource Center for Refugees, Immigrants and Migrants (NRC-RIM), where she leads the creation and dissemination of the health communications portfolio.
+She is also a collaborator with the Migration Health Initiative (MHI) at the Task Force for Global Health.

-She has more than a decade of experience in strategic communications, specializing in internal communications, digital media, and diverse and multilingual communities.
+She has expertise in language justice, health promotion, and engaging with diverse and multilingual communities.
 Before joining the team at NRC-RIM, she led communications for K-12 public schools.

-Syreeta is currently pursuing a Master's in Public Health at the University of Minnesota, where she focuses on global and immigrant health.
+Syreeta is currently pursuing a master's in public health at the University of Minnesota, where she focuses on global and immigrant health.
 She holds a master’s degree in linguistics from New York University, where she explored socioeconomic influences on Spanish-speaking immigrants' speech patterns.
-She holds a bachelor’s degree from Macalester College.

 Katie Conover, MA